DeisDev/AppInstaller/README.md

 - Checks if specified programs are installed
 - Installs missing programs automatically via Chocolatey
 - **Auto-update:** Always fetches and runs the latest version of the script from GitHub if run locally
-- Interactive selection for browsers, VPNs, and optional tools
+- Interactive selection for browsers, VPNs, and optional tools (by category)
 - Easy to customize for your own needs

 ---